(See also Rules 1.20 Gender Equity and Statement of Principles, 3.22 Conflicts of Interest Arising from Consensual Relationships)

 E. Discrimination Policy

 - NMSU is committed to providing a place of work and learning free of discrimination and harassment on the basis of a person’s age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, serious medical condition, sex, protected veteran status, sexual orientation, or spousal affiliation.
-Where a violation of NMSU policy, rules or procedures is found to have occurred, NMSU will act to stop the conduct, to prevent its recurrence, to remedy its effects, and to discipline those responsible in accordance with the Administrative Rules and Procedures of NMSU or the NMSU Student Social Code of Conduct, as applicable.
+Where a violation of NMSU policy, rules or procedures is found to have occurred, NMSU will act to stop the conduct, to prevent its recurrence, to remedy its effects, and to discipline those responsible in accordance with the Administrative Rules and Procedures of NMSU or the NMSU Student Social Code of Conduct, as applicable (See the NMSU Notice of Non-Discrimination and Equal Opportunity).

 - No employee or student, either in the workplace or in the academic environment, should be subjected to discrimination which includes inappropriate conduct.
 Even one incident may constitute a violation of policy, rule or procedure.
 It is expected that students, faculty and staff will treat one another and campus visitors with respect.